Banwagon/Pico-Ducky-Project/README.md

 # Pico-Ducky-Project

 ---------------------------------
 This project was created for educational purposes only.
-I hold no responsibility to how it us used outside of this repository.
+I hold no responsibility to how the code contained within is used outside of this repository.
 ---------------------------------

 Pico-Ducky "Bad USB" School Project files.
 Written with PowerShell and Python.